SmartGD: A GAN-Based Graph Drawing Framework for Diverse Aesthetic Goals

 \subsection{Training and Inference}

-Even though \modelName\ is flexible in optimizing both the abstract and the quantitative aesthetic goals with conditional RGAN and \ganName\ respectively, the training procedure, inference procedure, and model architecture (described in \autoref{sec:model-archi}) for these two GANs is unified.
-The only difference in the training procedure between conditional RGAN and \ganName\ is the dynamic collection of good layouts.
-In this section, the training and inference procedure are explained in detail.

 During the training phase (see \autoref{fig:framework}a), the discriminator will take one input layout at a time and output a goodness score.
 This input layout can be either the layout generated by the generator or a good layout example.
-For each epoch, the feedback from the discriminator, which is formulated as the adversarial loss in \autoref{equ:conditional-rgan} and \autoref{equ:our-gan}, is back-propagated to the generator and discriminator alternately.
-To be more concrete, the weight of the generator remains unchanged while the adversarial loss is back-propagated through the discriminator, and vice versa.
+For each epoch, the feedback from the discriminator, which is formulated as the adversarial loss in \autoref{equ:our-gan}, is back-propagated to the generator and discriminator alternately.
+To be more concrete, the weight of the generator remains unchanged while the adversarial loss is back-propagated to the discriminator, and vice versa.
 Therefore, the generator and the discriminator have trained alternately so that they are able to co-evolve together.

-After the model converges, the generator is regarded as the learned generative layout distribution conditioned on the graph such that the generated layout sample for an unseen graph can be drawn from this distribution.
-In other words, in the inference stage, only the generator is needed to draw an unseen graph, as shown in \autoref{fig:framework}c.
-The converged generator takes as input the adjacency matrix of an unseen graph and outputs the 2-dimensional node positions as the graph layout.
+Once the model converges, the generator encodes the learned generative layout distribution conditional on the graph, enabling layout samples for unseen graphs to be drawn from this distribution.
+In simpler terms, during the inference stage, only the generator is required to draw an unseen graph.
+This is depicted in \autoref{fig:framework}c.
+Here, the trained generator accepts the adjacency matrix of an unseen graph as input and outputs the 2-dimensional node positions as the graph layout.